Sonic Racing: CrossWorlds

 is a 2025 kart racing game developed by Sonic Team and published by Sega.
 A spinoff in the Sonic the Hedgehog series, it incorporates characters and features from previous Sonic racing games.
 The game's main new feature is the "CrossWorld" mechanic, which causes racers to travel to other tracks in the middle of a race.
 Several guest characters from other franchises appear via downloadable content.

 Sonic Racing: CrossWorlds was developed by Sonic Team, with members of the Initial D arcade games' development team contributing.
 The game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on September 25, 2025.
-A Nintendo Switch 2 version will follow on December 4, 2025.
+A Nintendo Switch 2 version followed on December 4, 2025.
 CrossWorlds received positive reviews from critics, who praised its gameplay and customization features, though its single-player content and downloadable characters' presentation were criticized.